corpun logoWorld Corporal Punishment Research

 Valley View Public Schools, Jonesboro

 In a hierarchy of penalties applied here, where "suspension from extra-curricular activities" is first, and expulsion last, corporal punishment comes in second.
-It is specifically mentioned for tobacco use, and, at senior high-school level, for a second offense of cell phone use.
+It is specifically mentioned for tobacco use, and, at secondary level, for a second offense of cell phone use.
 "A student who has received corporal punishment twice, or served two days of suspension, or the combination of corporal punishment and one day suspension the second semester will not be exempt from any semester test."
 Also, "Every student/ parent has the right to deny corporal punishment".

 Stats: 37 spankings were delivered in 2017/18 at Valley View High School (grades 10 through 12).